Arispapav/IndexFileManager/README.md

   It includes logic for reading/writing nodes to disk, maintaining the header block, and ensuring keys are stored in big-endian format.

 - **writeIndex.cpp**:
-  Provides utility functions for converting between host-endian and big-endian formats.
+  Provides functions for converting between host-endian and big-endian formats.
 These ensure correct byte ordering when reading and writing integers to the index file.

 ## Compilation Instructions
 Make sure all three files (`main.cpp`, `Btree.cpp`, and `writeIndex.cpp`) are in the same directory.